Bad-Science/intro/docs/grading.md

 must be a project that you have not previouly worked on and you must communicate with the project through Github issues, PRs, and code reviews.

 External contributions are strongly encouraged but are not required.
+With the approval of a mentor, a significant external contribution can take the place of a single [deliverable requirement](#deliverables).

 # How Grades are Calculated